 It said most internet buyers purchased goods and services from domestic vendors.
 But the share of those buying from abroad rose from 15 percent in 2015 up to 21 percent in 2017, mostly due to demand from buyers in the United States.

-That pushed cross-border business-to-consumer sales up to an estimated $412 billion, or almost 11 percent of all business-to-consumer electronic commerce.
-The United States had $9 trillion in online sales, three times higher than in Japan and more than four times higher than in China.
-Germany overtook Korea to become the fourth largest online market.
+That pushed cross-border business-to-consumer sales up to an estimated US$412 billion, or almost 11 percent of all business-to-consumer electronic commerce.
+The United States had US$9 trillion in online sales, three times higher than in Japan and more than four times higher than in China.
+Germany overtook South Korea to become the fourth largest online market.